UBC-iGEM/internal-wiki-2023-24/src/index.md

 ### Knowledge Transfer
 Encourage creativity; the more knowledge sharing we have, the better different subteams can collaborate.
 The more integrated each subteam is the better we will perform at iGEM.

-iGEM is a holistic competition.
-Having a strong drylab will get you no better than silver if the other subteams are struggling.
+**iGEM is a holistic competition.** Having a strong drylab will get you no better than silver if other subteams are struggling.
 Everyone is expected to have an educated and in depth knowledge of the project from every angle; drylab, wetlab and HP.
 This is not possible without documentation from each subteam.

 Additionally, teams must integrate each other's work into their own work.
 This is only possbile if knowledge is being shared between all members of the team.